 How to Integrate Compliance in Onboarding

 There are several possibilities when you will integrate compliance training in your onboarding process.
-You can arrange a verbal presentation for the new employee, in which you with or without a presentation in the back tell about the different do’s and don’ts.
+You can arrange a presentation for the new employee, in which you tell about the different do's and don'ts.
 Remember to plot it in the schedule that the employee has received over his or her first days at the workplace.

-Alternatively, you can make the compliance training available for the employee as learning module in your Learning Management System (LMS).
-Her you can upload both your employee handbook, perhaps make your own quizzes about the material for the employee, or have learning specialists to design interactive learnings modules based on gamification or Virtual Reality.
-In that way, you can make (at times tedious) compliance training more fun, together with the employee remembers what she or he has learned to a higher degree.
+Alternatively, you can make the compliance training available for the employee as a learning module in your Learning Management System (LMS).
+Here, you can upload both your employee handbook, perhaps make your own quizzes about the material for the employee, or have learning specialists to design interactive learnings modules based on gamification or Virtual Reality.
+In that way, you can make (at times tedious) compliance training more fun, and the employee remembers what she or he has learned to a higher degree.